Going to South Africa on safari?

 Get ready to count those coins. . .

-I have written a few articles on safari pricing about each country we sell.
-But it’s probably the hardest to estimate a typical safari cost in South Africa .
+I have written a few articles on safari pricing about some of the main countries we sell.
+But it’s probably the hardest to estimate a typical South Africa safari cost.
 However I am up for the challenge, so here goes!

 In a nutshell, it’s because South Africa is not just a safari destination.
 It offers so much interest for other traditional holiday interests: With fantastic beaches, wonderful scenery, cosmopolitan cities, mountains to climb, wine to drink and so forth.

 The safari nights are nearly always the most expensive nights.
-And so how much of your holiday is ‘’on safari’’ in a wildlife reserve does significantly affect the overall holiday cost considerably.
+So how much of your holiday is ‘’on safari’’ in a wildlife reserve does significantly affect the overall safari price.
 But there are many other factors at play here which differ from other safari destinations:

-• There is a much wider variation in price across all the destinations and hotel standards.
+• There is a much wider variation in price across all the destinations and hotel standards in South Africa.

-• There are plenty of different ways to travel around the country, (your mode of travel and this has a big impact.
+• There are plenty of different ways to travel around the country, (your mode of travel), and this also has a big impact.

-Guide to Typical Nightly Safari Costs in South Africa
+Guide to Typical Nightly South Africa Safari Costs

-As your time is short, I am giving our crib-chart below.
+As your time is short, I am giving our crib-sheet below.
 But read on for further explanation…

 Caveat – these prices are more fluid than other destinations.
-So I give them only so as a broad sense of what a modest budget, medium and generous budget may look like…
+So I give them only so as a broad sense of what a modest budget, medium and a generous budget may look like…